varapp/varapp-docs/docs/src/deploy/backend_local.rst

   This makes every python library you install from now on, including Varapp, exist only in this directory.
   To uninstall varapp, you only need to ``rm -rf $venv``.

-* Edit the **settings file** to fit your environment:

-  The app needs a file with various settings, a template of which is already present in the distribution inside "varmed/settings/settings.py".
-Edit this file according to your environment (at least the MySQL connection settings).
+* Edit the **settings file** at "varmed/settings/settings.py" to fit your environment (at least the MySQL connection settings).

 * Install: